Is A Denominational Baptism Scriptural? Is It Valid? Is It A Sin?

 2 “to preach the message, to insist upon proclaiming it (whether the time is right or not), to convince, reproach, and encourage, as you teach with all patience.”

-It is the responsibility of the proclaimer of the gospel to make sure you understand what you are about to do and what is in store for you.
+It is the responsibility of a proclaimer of the gospel to make sure you understand what you are about to do and what is in store for you.
 When an individual preaches the word, then they must comfort the hearers with the good news of the gospel with all patience and instruction.
-The preacher cannot comfort the sinner with lies and deceit with instructions and conclusions not found in the Bible.
+The preacher or teacher cannot comfort the sinner with lies and deceit with instructions and conclusions not found in the Bible.

 Millions of people they have baptized since 1985 have been baptized with an invalid baptism as the Scriptures have shown.

-The person who has been baptized with a denominational baptism either believed prior to baptism that denominationalism is wrong or they believed denominationalism is right.
+The person who has been baptized with a denominational baptism either believed prior to baptism that denominational-ism is wrong or they believed denominational-ism is right.
 This has to be the case or they would not have made the conscience decision to attend and identify with a denominational church and continue to adhere to their doctrine believing it is okay before God.